Your handy Honda S2000 (2000–09) buyer’s guide

 Cars bound for the U.S. had a 240-hp version of Honda’s F20C 2.0-liter, naturally aspirated four-cylinder, which delivered 153 lb ft of torque.
 Peak horsepower came at 8400 rpm on its way to a fuel cutoff at 9000 rpm.
 Shifted only via a six-speed manual transmission for its entire run, the S2000 was a pure driver’s car.

-Honda built 9148 of these cars in the first year of production, painted in five colors.
+Honda built 9148 of these cars in the first year of production, painted in four colors.
 Silverstone Metallic is by far the most common, with 2871 featuring black interior and 1756 with a dramatic red interior.
 2116 examples were finished in New Formula Red, 1350 were Berlina Black with a black interior, another 384 were Berlina Black with red interior, and 671 were Grand Prix White with red interior.

 The S2000’s singular trim level was priced at $32,000, compared to the Miata’s $23,545.
 There were no options other than the accessory hardtop.
 You chose your color, and that was that.